Skip to Content

 Yes, these work wonderfully as muffins!
 Follow the instructions noted in my Cornbread Muffins recipe.
 Bake for 15-20 minutes on 400 degrees or until a toothpick returns clean.

-sweet potato cornbread with butter on a plate with a fork and small piece of cornbread
+a slice of sweet potato cornbread with butter on a plate with a plate

 How to Store it/Can You Make it Ahead